Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 ## Create and List Keys

 ECDSA keypair corresponds to the operator Ethereum address and key for interacting with Eigenlayer.
 The BLS key is used for attestation purposes within the EigenLayer protocol.
-Only 1 BLS key can be registered per Operator entity in EigenLayer.
-Only 1 BLS key should be paired with only 1 ECDSA key and vice versa.

-There is a fixed 1 to 1 relationship between the ECDSA key and the BLS key.
-You can't re-use any kind of key with any other kind of key.
-Once registered you can't change the BLS key associated with ECDSA key.
+BLS key is used when you register and AVS to EigenLayer.

 ### Create Keys